imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/vuejs.md

 ![](<../../.gitbook/assets/Screenshot 2020-09-25 at 8.55.09 PM.png>)

 When you choose a file, the file is uploaded.
-You can pass optional `onSuccess` and `onError` callback functions as props like we have.
+You can pass optional `onSuccess`, `onUploadStart`, `onUploadProgress`,  `validateFile` and `onError` callback functions as props like we have.

 After successful upload, you should see the upload API response in the console like this: